How to use a ladder safely - Henchman’s at home safety guide

 Working at height causes countless accidents every year - many of which can be avoided by following proper ladder safety procedures.

-The risk of falling from ladders is higher than you would think; 48,000 ladder users attend A&E for injuries a year in the UK*.
+The risk of falling from ladders is higher than you would think; 8% of non-fatal injuries in the workplace in the UK.

 In this article, we’ll outline some general guidelines to keep you safe when working at heights in and around your home.
 We will be covering: